droglenc/NCMTH207/modules/LogisticRegression/Lecture_LogReg_BatMorph.utf8.md

        1
 2.911727
 ```
-or compute the odds from the predicted probability
+or computing the odds from the predicted probability

 ```r
 > p <- predict(glm1,data.frame(canine=3.1),type="response")